Thoughtworks-SEA-Capability/Infrastructure-101-Pathway/week5/README.md

   - CatApplication: `janesee3/cat-application:1`
   - MeowApplication: `janesee3/meow-application:1`
 - Configure and interact with these deployed applications

-Note: For the purpose of practice, instead of using single `kubectl` commands to achieve what we want, we will use YAML config files instead.
+- **Note:** For the purpose of practice, please refrain from using `kubectl run` or `kubectl expose` commands.
+We will use `kubectl apply` on YAML config files instead.

 ### Steps